Road less traveled: Some NHL teams moving AHL squads closer

 The shortest?
 A tie between the San Jose Sharks/San Jose Barracudas and the Winnipeg Jets/Manitoba Moose.
 That’s simply a short walk down the hallway thanks to shared arenas.

-Over the past few seasons, a few teams have moved their minor-league affiliates closer to base camp.
-The Colorado Avalanche relocated their farm team from San Antonio, Texas, to Loveland, Colorado, in 2018 and Ottawa a year earlier moved theirs from Binghamton, New York, to Belleville, Ontario.
+Over the past few seasons, a few teams have moved their minor league affiliates closer to base camp.
+The Colorado Avalanche relocated their farm team from San Antonio, Texas, to Loveland, Colorado, in 2018 and Ottawa a year earlier moved its from Binghamton, New York, to Belleville, Ontario.

-The Vegas Golden Knights recently announced their purchase of an AHL franchise from Spurs Sports & Entertainment (operators of the San Antonio Rampage in San Antonio).
+The Vegas Golden Knights recently announced their purchase of an AHL franchise from Spurs Sports & Entertainment, operators of the San Antonio Rampage.
 The plan is to relocate the team from Texas to Henderson, Nevada, and begin play at the Orleans Arena next season.

 It makes sense having players nearby for practical (emergency call-up) and logistical (easier for executives to catch games) purposes.